andrewdavidmackenzie/flow/flowclib/flow_definition.md

 An output IO can be connected to multiple inputs (the data is copied to each one when produced).

 ## Function Reference
-alias - the name of the function. source - the source file where it is implemented
+alias - the name of the function source - the source of where the function is defined.
+This can either be a file on the local file system, or a url, or a reference to a library function.
+If no scheme is specified a local file is assumed.
+Valid schemes are "file:", "http:", "https:" or the custom "lib:".

 A function can consume data on 0 or more IOs (it must have all available in order to run) and then can produce data on 1 or more IO.